kjhealy/kieranhealy.hugo/content/blog/zero-sum/index.markdown

 seems like it would be boring.
 Surely there's some way to thematically integrate the numbers in a visually appealing manner that brings out some of the relationships across the rows.
 That's what graphs do; it seems like the right thing to reach for.
-But at it's heart this information is not a graph.
+But at its heart this information is not a graph.
 It just sort of looks like one, and that ends up confusing people.

 [^1]: Modulo some measurement decisions about how to determine when possession is turned over while the ball is in play.